adamgreig/agg-kicad/README.md

 Each part contains supplier order codes and manufacturer part numbers where possible and sensible.
 Parts are drawn as per the KiCAD library conventions.

-Check the README in each library folder for details and notes one each part.
+Check the README in each library folder for details and notes on each part.

 ## PCB Footprints